 South Jersey Fruit Trees Weathered Nor'easters WellAnyone who's stopped at a South Jersey farm stand knows how important those trees can be.

 Budget Votes In 3 South Jersey School DistrictsIn Pennsauken, voters approved a $36 million ballot question that actually lowers taxes about 11 dollars a year.

-New Jersey Opioid Prescriptions Could Come With Stern Warning LabelsA bill making its way through the New Jersey legislature could drastically change what passes for “distracted driving” in the Garden State.
+New Jersey Opioid Prescriptions Could Come With Stern Warning LabelsA bill making its way through the New Jersey legislature would require strict warning labels on all prescriptions for opioids in the Garden State.

 Dueling Democratic Plans To Raise Taxes On The Wealthy In New JerseyNew Jersey Governor Phil Murphy unveils his first budget next week.
 One thing is clear.
 Taxes are going up.
 The question is on who and by how much.